 Children at school

-The project was managed by Norwegian Save the Children (Redd Barna) working cooperatively with the Siem Reap Provincial Education Office and the District Education supervisors.
-The Cambodian Ministry of Sports, Education & Youth (MOEYS planned to supply reference materials for teachers and children, such as textbooks, teacher manuals etc. The main initial funding was via the Yates family.
+The project was managed by Norwegian Save the Children (Redd Barna) working collaboratively with the Siem Reap Provincial Education Office and the District Education supervisors.
+Families and the children themselves were also actively involved.
+The Cambodian Ministry of Sports, Education & Youth (MOEYS) supplied some materials for teachers and children, such as textbooks, teacher manuals etc. The main initial funding was via the Yates family.

 The project aimed to prepare children in the Reconciliation Areas to re-join the mainstream of national education and thus national society.
-The project also hoped to re-establish the Rights of the Child – not it was not through ‘preaching’ about Child Rights, rather through teaching and empowering children to have the ability to practice these Rights.
+It also hoped to re-establish the Rights of the Child – it was not through ‘preaching’ about Child Rights, rather through teaching and empowering children we hoped to give the ability to practice these Rights.

 This was done through participatory learning, learning through play, group work, problem solving, and home-school association.
-By facilitating learning in this school setting, the larger goal was to reinforce and foster self-dignity and self-respect.
+The larger goal was to reinforce and foster self-dignity and self-respect.

-- Improving the quality and sustainability of the teachers and the teaching program is the focus of the project.
+- Improving the quality and sustainability of the teachers and the teaching program as the focus of the project.

 - An “each one teaches another one” plan was used, where the first sites for intervention generated new human resources (Teacher Leaders) capable of generating others through their own efforts.

 - The Teacher Leader of one site thus became the trainer of another similar site.
-Sustainability and self-regulation were thus achieved.
+Sustainability and self-regulation were to be achieved.

 - Phasing in and phasing out of all activities was integral to the sustainable design.
 This transcended the phasing in / out of Save the Children, and extended to the ‘partners of partners’ (i.e., the local authorities and the local Teacher Leaders, who taught others).
 At each step new owners took over the authority and responsibility for the activities with the children.
 The aim was a self-generating, self-leading educational system which got rapid results.